Another Pontiac on the bench. A lovely 1950s gold-plated dress watch with a two-tone or bullseye dial.

 The escape wheel had a bent top pivot.
 Unfortunately, the escape wheel in the donor movement was quite rusty so I had to order a new one.

 Flip the movement around and start with the bottom plate.

 Remove the motion works and the keyless works.

-Pre-clean the pivot holes and bearing jewels with a peg wood.
-This makes sure that the hardened grease and other lubrication is removed as much as possible or loosened so it can be cleaned more efficiently.
+Pre-clean the pivot holes and bearing jewels with some peg wood.
+This makes sure that the hardened grease and other lubrication are removed as much as possible or loosened so it can be cleaned more efficiently.

 It also lengthens the period of time you can use the cleaning fluids because you remove as much dirt and grease as possible before you use the watch cleaning machine.

 Clean all the parts in the watch cleaning machine.
 Six minutes per bath and also for the heating/drying chamber.

 Fit the barrel, the escape wheel, the fourth wheel, the third wheel, and the center wheel.

 Install the barrel bridge and fit the click spring and the click.
 Fit the crown wheel with the crown wheel ring, and the ratchet wheel.